How to Use the Routing Agent in Kubernetes Clusterspublic

 .
 For example:

-kubectl delete --selector c3.doks.digitalocean.com/component=routing-agent CustomResourceDefinition,ServiceAccount,Role,ClusterRole,RoleBinding,ClusterRoleBinding,DaemonSet
+kubectl delete -n kube-system --selector c3.doks.digitalocean.com/component=routing-agent CustomResourceDefinition,ServiceAccount,Role,ClusterRole,RoleBinding,ClusterRoleBinding,DaemonSet